Keynote to BC Summer Camps Association, January 2018

 That was also the first time I came face-to-face with a poisonous snake; it had wrapped itself around a gate post.
 That was also the only time in my life when I think I ran the 50-yard dash in under 6 seconds!

-Instead of camping, we belonged to a golf and country club, where we spent most weekends and long vacation breaks.
+Instead of camping, we belonged to a golf and country club in Bogota, where we spent most weekends and long vacation breaks.
 My older sister, brother, and I hung out at the swimming pool or the lake while our parents played golf, and the nanny watched my younger sister and brother.

 And if we got hungry, we would go into one of the dining rooms, eat, and sign the tab.
 This hardly compares to a Summer Camp experience.